MehdiZare/dev-guide/CI_CD.md

 2. **Manual Rollback**:
    - Provide clear instructions for manual rollback
    - Train team members on rollback procedures

+After a particularly painful manual rollback that took over an hour due to confusion about the correct procedure, we now document and practice rollbacks regularly.

 ## Monitoring Deployments